Ghazi Zaiter

-Ghazi Zaiter (غازي زعيتر; born 1949 in Qasr, Lebanon) is a Shia Lebanese member of parliament representing the Baalbeck-Hermel district.
-He was Minister of Defense from 1998 to 2000.
+Ghazi Zaiter (غازي زعيتر; born 1949 in Qasr, Lebanon) is a Lebanese member of parliament representing the Baalbeck-Hermel district.
+Born to a Shia family, he was Minister of Defense from 1998 to 2000.
 He also served as Minister of Agriculture, Public Works, Industry and Social Affairs.
 He is part of the Amal Movement led by Nabih Berri which is part of the opposition after the 2009 election.
-Ghazi shares 3 kids with Rola: Lama 32, Mohammed 31, and Ziad 27.

 Beirut explosion scrutiny

-As part of the 2020 Beirut explosion, Ghazi Zaiter has been under scrutiny since, as Minister of Public Works and Transportation at the time, he had been responsible for dealing with the ship carrying 2,750 tons of ammonium nitrate that docked on Beirut's Port in 2013.
+During the 2020 Beirut explosion, Ghazi Zaiter was Minister of Public Works and Transportation at the time and has been under scrutiny since.
+He had been responsible for dealing with the ship carrying 2,750 tons of ammonium nitrate that docked on Beirut's Port in 2013.
+Investigations revealed that Zaiter was among the officials who failed to act on repeated warnings about the dangers posed by the ammonium nitrate.
+In December 2020, he was charged with negligence leading to the blast.
+However, he and fellow Amal MP Ali Hassan Khalil invoked parliamentary immunity to avoid prosecution and declined to appear for questioning.

 In addition, breakthroughs from Al Jadeed's interview with the ship's captain, Boris Prokoshev, have brought to light that the crew's lawyer who helped them abandon the ship in Beirut had been Mohammed Zaiter, Ghazi Zaiter's son.
 With the explosion of the ship's content in 2020, many have viewed Zaiter's inaction towards the ship as incriminating.